project8/mermithid/README.md

 ## Installation

+After cloning mermithid, run `git submodule update --init --recursive`.

-These are two possible ways of installing and working with mermithid.
+These are two possible ways of installing and working with mermithid: Using a virtual environment, or with docker.

 ### Virtual environment installation